harry-c26/pizzeria-etna/README.md

 * The background image on the booking page was taken from Pixabay - https://pixabay.com/photos/landscape-bay-beach-darling-clouds-5277781/
 * All other images were provided by the owners of Pizzeria Etna.

-### Mentor
+### Others to mention

 * A special thank you to Sheryl for the advice and points she gave me to look into flex box and flex grid as options for the menu page
+* The README guide that Kera Cudmore put together was a great help as well - https://github.com/kera-cudmore/readme-examples#credits

 ## Further development plans